sammohdnak/tide-subgraph-v3/docs/new-pool-types.md

    }
    ```

-2. Save the `schema.graphql` file.
-Run the codegen command to generate types from your ABIs:
+2. Save the file and run the codegen command to generate types for your schema:

    ```bash
    pnpm codegen
    ```

-## Creating the Subgraph Manifest
+## Updating the Subgraph Manifest

 1. Update the `subgraph.sepolia.yaml` file to include your new pool factory: